mikrono/tModLoaderWiki_kr_ko/ModRecipe.md

 Adds an ingredient to this recipe of the given type of item and stack size.

-### public void AddCraftGroup(CraftGroup group, int stack = 1)
+### public void AddRecipeGroup(string name, int stack = 1)

-Adds a craft group ingredient to this recipe with the given stack size.
+Adds a recipe group ingredient to this recipe with the given RecipeGroup name and stack size.

-### public void AddCraftGroup(Mod mod, string name, int stack = 1)

-Adds a craft group ingredient from the given mod and with the given internal name to this recipe.

 ### public void AddTile(int tileID)